abelxmendoza/Probability-Distributions-Analysis-MachineLearning/README.md

 Probability distributions play a crucial role in machine learning and statistics.
 This repository is dedicated to exploring and analyzing probability distributions, with a focus on the Bernoulli and Poisson distributions.
 These distributions are fundamental in many machine learning algorithms and statistical modeling tasks.

+### Key Features:

+- **Maximum Likelihood Estimate (MLE) for Bernoulli**: Calculate the MLE for the Bernoulli parameter based on binary datasets, helping you estimate the probability of success in Bernoulli trials.
+- **Poisson Probability Calculator**: Compute probabilities using the Poisson distribution, allowing you to analyze events that occur at a known average rate.

+### Why Probability Distributions Matter:

+Understanding probability distributions is crucial in the field of machine learning and statistics.
+These distributions serve as the foundation for modeling uncertainty, making predictions, and drawing meaningful insights from data.
+By exploring and analyzing these distributions, you can enhance your understanding of fundamental concepts in the realm of probability and statistics.

+Whether you're a machine learning practitioner, a student, or anyone interested in probability and statistics, this repository provides valuable tools and resources to help you work with and analyze probability distributions effectively.

 ## Contents

 - **`mle_bernoulli_parameter.py`**: Python script for calculating the Maximum Likelihood Estimate (MLE) for the Bernoulli parameter.